vivekpyadav/Simple_Flask_Webapp/README.md

 # Flask Application Deployment with Docker, AWS, and Terraform

 This project demonstrates the deployment of a simple Flask web application using Docker, AWS EC2, and Terraform.
-The project includes Dockerization of the application, Terraform configurations for infrastructure provisioning, and (soon-to-be-added) CI/CD pipeline integration.
+The project includes Dockerization of the application, Terraform configurations for infrastructure provisioning, and CI/CD pipeline integration.

 ## Prerequisites